TekkaGB/AemulusModManager/README.md

 3. Repacks the edited .tbl files into init_free.bin or table.pac (unneccesary for Persona 3 FES).
 Deletes the temporarily extracted/edited tbl files.

-## Acb/Awb Merging
+## ACB/AWB Merging

-Currently only for Q2 until filelists for unpacking base files can be updated.
-To support awb merging, simply make a folder with the awb's name (without extension) inside your package folder where the awb would go, then place your modded audio inside.
-The way these are merged is that Aemulus copies the original acb + awb into your build directory and unpacks it with [Sonic Audio Tools](https://github.com/blueskythlikesclouds/SonicAudioTools), copies the loose audio files into the resulting folder, then repacks the folder back into an acb/awb and deletes it.
-Note that the merging process assumes awbs will always come with an acb of the same name; if this isn't the case file an issue or a pr.
+Currently only for Q2 and P4G Vita until filelists for unpacking base files can be updated.
+To support merging, make a folder with the archive's name (without extension) inside your package folder where the archive would go, then place your modded audio inside. **For paired archives, create ONE folder with the name of the acb, and place your audio for both archives inside.** Awb audio must have *_streaming* at the end of its filename.

+The way these are merged is that Aemulus copies the original acb and/or awb into your build directory and unpacks it, either with [Sonic Audio Tools](https://github.com/blueskythlikesclouds/SonicAudioTools) for lone acbs and paired archives, or [Awb Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=632355452) for lone awbs.
+It then copies your modded audio into the resulting folder, repacks the folder back into an acb and/or awb and deletes the folder.
+Note that the merging process assumes paired awbs will always either have the same name as the acb or be named *acbname_streamfiles.awb*; if this isn't the case file an issue or a pr.

 ## Loadouts